Current and Upcoming Projects:

 - Manchester Avenue Recycled Water Pipeline Project

 - Manchester Avenue Potable Water Pipeline Project

 El Camino Real Potable Water Pipeline Replacement and Green Bike Lane Striping Project

 Two aging distribution mains located beneath El Camino Real were originally installed in 1961 and 1974, and are approaching the end of their lifespan.
-OMWD plans to replace these pipelines in the coming months, with construction anticipated to begin this spring.
+This project will replace these pipelines between spring 2020 and spring 2021.

 The project will replace approximately 4,700 linear feet of existing 12-inch diameter water pipeline in North El Camino Real from Encinitas Boulevard to Garden View Road and approximately 650 linear feet of existing 12-inch diameter pipeline in North El Camino Real between Via Molena and Mountain Vista Drive.